A variable smoothing for Nonconvexly constrained nonsmooth optimization with application to sparse spectral clustering: Preliminary

-We present, in Theorem~\ref{theorem:necessary_equivalence} of Appendix, a practical assumption for the equivalence of necessary conditions for the local optimality of both Problems~\ref{problem:nonsmooth} and~\ref{problem:origin} (Note: the main ideas in this paper can be followed without Appendix).
+We present, in Theorem~\ref{theorem:necessary_equivalence} of Appendix, a sufficient condition for the equivalence between necessary conditions for the local optimality of both Problems~\ref{problem:nonsmooth} and~\ref{problem:origin} (Note: the main ideas in this paper can be followed without Appendix).